digidem/mapeo-core-docs/client-docs/README.md

 ## Project Instance

 Client interface for managing and interacting with a project instance.
-Built-in API methods and namespaces are prefixed with `$` to distinguish them from dynamic, application-specific namespaces that are created based on the [DataType](#datatype) API.
+Built-in API methods and namespaces are prefixed with `$` to distinguish them from dynamic, application-specific namespaces that are created based on the [MapeoDoc](#mapeodoc) API.

 ### Types